Paleo Schmaleo, What’s in it for Me?

 - Improved Heart Health – the lean proteins and healthy fats are essential for heart health

-- Improved Digestive Health – by eliminating grains and legumes, diseases such as colitis, celiac disease, irritable bowel syndrome and Crohn’s disease are less likely to develop and those with these illnesses may find the symptoms reduced
+- Improved Digestive Health – by eliminating grains and legumes, diseases such as colitis, celiac disease, irritable bowel syndrome and Crohn’s disease are less likely to develop.
+Those with these illnesses may find the symptoms reduced

 - Maximized Immune System –many see the reduction of allergies and other immune system issues.
 The Paleo diet is naturally gluten and lactose-free, both substances some people’s bodies treat as allergens